Eros0104/top-down-game/README.md

 Before starting, you will have to install the following tools:

 - C++ Compiler, such as [MinGW](https://www.mingw-w64.org/)
-- [SDL2](https://github.com/libsdl-org/SDL/releases/tag/release-2.26.5) and [SLD2 Image](https://www.libsdl.org/projects/SDL_image/release/) insttaled in the compiler
+- [SDL2](https://github.com/libsdl-org/SDL/releases/tag/release-2.26.5) and [SLD2 Image](https://www.libsdl.org/projects/SDL_image/release/) installed in the compiler
 - Besides it's nice to have an editor to work with the code like [VSCode](https://code.visualstudio.com/)

 ## :game_die: Getting started